oshindow/Transformer-Transducer/README.md

 ```
 6. Resume

-If the training process is accidentally interrupted, you can resume training through resume by changing the resume variable in front of the run.sh script, e.g.,
+If the training process is accidentally interrupted, you can resume training by changing the resume variable in front of the run.sh script, e.g.,
 ```
 resume='exp/path/to/ckpt'
 ```